Olivier-Boudeville/us-main/doc/universal-server-technical-manual-english.rst

 We present here a short overview of these services, to introduce them to newcomers.

-The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-main>`_, which are intensely commented and generally straightforward.
+The next level of information is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-main/src>`_, which are intensely commented and generally straightforward.

+The project repository is located `here <https://github.com/Olivier-Boudeville/us-main>`_.

 -----------